devbeau/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch allows you to access the match object
-1. How would you explain form validation to someone who has never programmed before?
+1. How would you explain form validation to someone who has never programmed before? form validation ensures that the information that you enter into a form online conforms to what the server that processes the data expects it to be
-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing. end to end testing mimics human interaction with software by going through the functionality of the site, and not worrying about each component works.
 ## Instructions

 ### Task 1: Project Set Up